robertoalonsotrillo/MetaBow_MediaPipe/README.md

    ```sh
    conda activate metabow
    ```
-3. Start server
-   Make sure that the environment is activated before running it.
+3. Start the server and make sure that the environment is activated before running it.
 The new terminal command will now start with (enviroment's name).

    ```sh
    python app.py